 Warning: Never do any activity that hurts the injured area.
 Of course you may feel some discomfort, but NEVER, NEVER push yourself to the point where you’re feeling pain.
 Listen to your body and don’t over-do-it at this early stage of the recovery.

 How do Ligaments Recover?

 To see what’s been going on under the surface, let’s take a quick look at how damaged ligaments repair.

-When any sort of damage occurs to the ligaments, the body immediately goes into a process of repair.
+When any sort of damage occurs to the ligaments (remember, ligaments attach bone to bone), the body immediately goes into a process of repair.
 Where the individual fibers have been ruptured, or torn, the body begins to bind the damaged fibers together using a fibrous protein called collagen.
 Or as it’s more commonly known; scar tissue.

 When scar tissue forms around an injury site, it is never as strong as the ligament it replaces.
 It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.

 Recap: Scar tissue is made from a very inflexible fibrous material.
 This fibrous material binds itself to the damaged ligaments in an effort to draw the damaged fibers back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
 In some cases it’s even possible to see and feel this bulky mass under the skin.